ibmresilient/resilient-community-apps/fn_sentinelone/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**Resilient Circuits Components for 'fn_sentinelone'**
+**IBM Security SOAR app for SentinelOne**

  ![screenshot: main](./doc/screenshots/main.png) <!-- ::CHANGE_ME:: -->

-Escalate SentinelOne Threats into IBM Security SOAR as a case.'
+Escalate SentinelOne Threats into IBM Security SOAR as an incident/case.'

 ### Key Features
 <!--